Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-See <a href="https://en.wikipedia.org/wiki/Sierpi%C5%84ski_triangle" target="_blank">Sierpinski triangle</a>.
-Also see <a href="https://youtu.be/d0Exnv8Ym7s?t=249" target="_blank">NOVA Fractals The Hidden Dimension</a>.
-These are good places to start if you do not understand what Fractals are.
+See <a href="https://youtu.be/qABFYiYqXSU?t=249" target="_blank">NOVA Fractals The Hidden Dimension</a>.
+Lastly <a href="https://en.wikipedia.org/wiki/Sierpi%C5%84ski_triangle" target="_blank">Sierpinski triangle</a>.
+These are good places to start if you need help understanding what Fractals are and what the Sierpinski triangle is.

 <br /><br />

-The two matrices then can be combined as the following infinite fractal pattern.
+The two matrices can then be combined in the following infinite fractal pattern.
 Solving both exponentially and sequentially in as high of dimension you wish to go.
 Equally across the set.
 In perfect equilibrium.

 <br /><br />